 Frequently Asked Questions

 *** PLEASE NOTE as of Sept.
-1 our email is birdsongbass@yahoo.com.
+1, 2024 our ONLY email is birdsongbass@yahoo.com.
 Thanks! ***

-Things do change over 20-plus years - this is CURRENT INFORMATION as of early 2024.
+Things do change over 20-plus years - this is CURRENT INFORMATION as of December 2024.

 QUICKIE COMMON ANSWERS: